mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

 .. short version of the steps under source/database-connections/save-relational-connection.txt, used within other procedures like migration job creation.

 a.
+In the :guilabel:`Database type` drop-down, select the database type.

+#.
 To input a :ref:`connection string <rm-connection-strings>` directly, enable the :guilabel:`Enter URI manually` toggle and paste your connection string into the :guilabel:`JDBC URI` field.

 #.
-To create a connection string by entering database information, input the following:
+To create a connection string by entering database information:

+   a.
+Input the following:

    .. tabs::